 This is an example response to a passenger’s question regarding wearing steel toe boots:

-Can you take steel toe boots in your carry on bags?
+Can you bring steel toe boots on a plane in your carry on?

 There are no restrictions on taking steel toe boots through a security checkpoint at the airport in your carry on bags, if there is enough room.